lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 Cracking the silica
 ===================

-..  container:: justify

 Let us dilate the block of silica until a crack forms.
 Create a new folder called *Cracking/* next to *SilicaBlock/*, as well as a new *input.lammps* file starting with familiar lines as
 previously:

 ..  code-block:: lammps